bekk/react-native-workshop/README.md

 Before you dive back into your code, let's take a closer look at how navigation is set up in the application.
 We use the `Navigator`component of React Native, wrapped in a custom component that handles some boilerplate code – like how transitions between routes are animated and how the navigation bar is configured. `Navigator` is basically a stack – you push a view to it to transition to that view, and you pop to go back to previous view.

 a) __Button.__ We need a button to initiate a transition to `NewMessage`.
 To ensure a great native look in our app, we'll implement the button platform specific:
  * __Android:__ Implement the button as a floating button above the list view.
 We have added react-native-material-kit to the project so can use to get material design feel.
+Use `ColoredFab`(`colored-fab.js`).
+You should add the button in the render method of `MessageListContainer` (`messages-list-container.js`).
  * __iOS:__  Implement the button as a '+' button contained in the navigation bar aligned to the right.
+See `navigationBarButtons` (`navigationbar-buttons.ios.js`)

 b) __Push it.__ Make sure that a press on the button you created, transitions to the `NewMessage` view.
  * __iOS:__ Hide the +-button when current route is `NewMessage`

 Now, try sending a message to ensure that `NewMessage` is still functional.
 After pressing send, you'll need to manually navigate back to check if your message appears.
 We'll change that now:

-c) __Pop it.__ Ensure that the user is taken back to the message list when send is pressed.
+c) __Pop it.__ Implement a back button in the left side of the navigation bar.
+See `commonRouteMapper` (`navigationbar-routemapper.ios.js`).
+We have imported a back arrow image you can use.
+You also need to ensure that the user is taken back to the message list when send is pressed.

 Well done!
 This starts to look like a complete application!